Risk Management in Construction Finance: A South African Perspective

 Contract Management

-Effective contract management is crucial for minimizing legal and financial risks.
-Contracts should be carefully drafted to clearly outline roles, responsibilities, and expectations.
-Well-defined contracts reduce the potential for disputes and ensure that all parties are aligned on project goals and deliverables.
+Effective contract management is key in reducing legal and financial risks.
+Contracts should clearly define roles and obligations.
+Clear agreements minimize disputes and keep all parties focused on project goals.

 Key Contract Clauses